Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 Conclusion

 By extending PIC with these five indices, we refine tools for curiosity-driven art criticism, emphasizing ethical witnessing over mastery.
-Together with the original five indices, they form a comprehensive diagnostic system that makes visible the tacit postures embedded in critical language.
+Together with the original five indices, they form an expanded diagnostic system that makes visible the tacit postures embedded in critical language.

 This formalization honors Husserl’s aspiration for phenomenological rigor while respecting Dufrenne’s emphasis on aesthetic inexhaustibility.
 The framework does not prescribe correct criticism but illuminates existing patterns, inviting critics to reflect on their relational stance toward artworks.
 The indices are offered as tools for ongoing phenomenological diagnostics—a formalized curiosity about how we speak about art, and through that speech, how we relate to the inexhaustible alterity that artworks present.